djaffry/oeffis-paper/README.md

 Further two scripts can be found in [scripts](scripts):
 * Use `./start.sh` to run in background.
 This process does not get killed when closing the `ssh` connection used to start the process.
 * Use `./kill.sh` to kill the current background process.

-## Future Work:
-* alternative gui: shows fewer information at once
-* implement a tool to get rbls easier
-* downtime gui: indicator that device is sleeping, show some image instead